ROBOTIS-GIT/emanual/docs/en/platform/op3/tutorials.md

   ```

   When the button on the back of ROBOTIS-OP3 is pressed, it is processed by the following function.
-  If you press `mode`,` start` button starts demo, if you press `user` button, torque of all joints is turned on.
+  `mode` and ` start` buttons will start demo.
+If you press `user` button, torque of all joint will be turned on.
   Before starting the demo, the `readyToDemo()` function uses `SyncWriteItem` to turn off the right arm torque.

   ```cpp
   void buttonHandlerCallback(const std_msgs::String::ConstPtr& msg)
   {